Young Trustees Movement Training

-When 1/12 trustees are named either John or David and fewer than 3% of trustees are under 30.
-It’s no secret that board diversity is an issue.
+When one in twelve trustees are named either John or David and fewer than 3% of trustees are under 30, it’s no secret that board diversity is an issue.

 Join the Young Trustee Movement in changing that.
 The first step is attending this workshop.

 By the end of this 1 hour workshop you will: